 If you remain enrolled without receiving federal financial aid, you may request a review of your academic record after any term you were on financial aid suspension to determine whether you have met the standard of satisfactory progress.
 If the standard is met, you will regain eligibility for federal aid in the subsequent terms of the academic year.

 Your credits attempted reflect the semester course loads maintained in your permanent enrollment record at the college.
 Credits earned are those credits you have actually earned toward your degree.

 In measuring your academic progress, certain courses and situations will be treated in the following ways:

 - Basic Skills Courses

 Remedial or basic skills courses do not carry degree credit.
 These courses are not counted towards meeting the minimum GPA requirement and are not included as either credits attempted or credits earned for determining your pace of progression.

 Withdrawals recorded on your permanent record will be counted in your total record of credits attempted.
-While “W” grades are not factored into your GPA and do not affect your academic standing, they do adversely affect your ability to meet the pace of progression standard.
-“WU” grades, on the other hand, are factored into your GPA as Fs and negatively affect both your academic standing with the college and your ability to meet the minimum GPA requirement.
+“W” and “WU” grades are not factored into your GPA and do not affect your academic standing, they do adversely affect your ability to meet the pace of progress standard.

 - Incomplete Grades

 Your total credits attempted must include any course in which you receive an incomplete grade.
 This course cannot be counted towards meeting the minimum GPA requirement or as part of your earned credits until you have received a completion grade.
 If you fail to meet either the minimum GPA or pace of progression requirement due to an incomplete grade for a course, your eligibility can be restored for all terms once the successful completion grade is submitted.